This post may contain affiliate links. Please read our disclosure policy.

 How do you eat coco bread?

-You can eat coco bread alone, break it apart and dip it into sauce, soups, or stews, or use it as sandwich bread (most common).
+You can eat it alone, break it apart, dip it into sauces, soups, or stews, or use it as sandwich bread (most common).

 Where can I buy coco bread?